finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

 <a id="getbyqueryxml"></a>
 # **GetByQueryXml**
-> string GetByQueryXml (string query, string? queryName = null, bool? download = null, int? timeout = null)
+> string GetByQueryXml (string query, Dictionary<string, string>? scalarParameters = null, string? queryName = null, bool? download = null, int? timeout = null)

 GetByQueryXml: Executes Sql, returned in Xml format, where the sql is simply in the url.